limelightbabe/limelightbabe/README.md

 #My Project Plan (Level 1 Heading)
-Note: This document is written merely as an illustrative example, and does not provide any working guide to an actual project.
+**Note**: This document is written merely as an illustrative example, and does not provide any working guide to an actual project.
 ---
 ###Proposal (Level 3 Heading)
 I am planning to make a computer vision software that detects objects in images.